AlvaroCalo/hotel/README.md

 ### FRONT-END (responsive)
 #### Index:
-* A carousel:
-    * 1 - The hotel
-    * 2 - Rooms
-    * 3 - Social Room
-    * 4 - Services: wifi, views…
 * After the carousel the elements are ¾ and centered
 * Three boxes with photos and links:
     * meals services, link to services page